yegor256/huawei.cls/README.md

 Inside the document body you can use these commands:

-  * `\PrintFirstPage{front-image}` — prints the first page of TETF/CSTT charter or similar landscape documents, placing the image `front-image.pdf` on the front (the file should be present in the current dir.
+  * `\PrintFirstPage{front-image}` — prints the first page of a project charter or similar landscape documents, placing the image `front-image.pdf` on the front (the file should be present in the current dir.

-  * `\PrintLastPage{}` — prints the last page of TETF/CSTT charter or similar landscape document.
+  * `\PrintLastPage{}` — prints the last page of a project charter or similar landscape document.

   * `\PrintThankYouPage{}` — prints the last page with a "Thank You" message in the center.